code-423n4/2023-08-arbitrum-findings/data/0xnev-Q.md

 [SecurityCouncilManager.sol#L161-L173](https://github.com/arbitrumfoundation/governance/blob/c18de53820c505fc459f766c1b224810eaeaabc5/src/security-council-mgmt/SecurityCouncilManager.sol#L161-L173)

 Since a member cannot be in both cohorts at the same time, use the enum flag `Cohort` to indicate in `removeMember()`, `replaceMember()` and `rotateMember()` in which cohort the member will be removed via `_removeMemberFromCohortArray()` instead of looping through both cohorts.

+***
+Consider not allowing removing of member when he is currently put up for election